apioo/fusio/README.md

 [many adapters](https://www.fusio-project.org/adapter) to connect to different services.
 Then we simply fire some queries and return the response.

+## Code-Generation

+Fusio can be used in a lot of use cases.
+If you build an API based on entities which should be stored in a relational database you can use our code generator to simply build all routes, schemas and actions based on a simple YAML definition.
+The code can be used as great starting point to rapidly build your API.
+The tool is available at: https://generate.apioo.de/

 # Backend

 Fusio provides several apps which work with the internal backend API.
 These apps